hyluo7/hyluopage/_pages/about.md

 Email: [hyluo1@outlook.com](hyluo1@outlook.com) or [hyluo@seu.edu.cn](hyluo@seu.edu.cn) / [Wechat](../images/wechatQR.jpg)

-Recently I am looking for a phd. position, if you are intrested in Haoyu, Please contact with me without hesitation, I really have strong enthusiasm in research!!!
+Recently I am looking for a phd. position, if you are intrested in Haoyu, Please contact with me without hesitation, I really have strong enthusiasm to research!!!

 My journey of exploring to academic
 ======